Introduction

 -

-- Cholesterol Levels: Fenugreek may also help improve lipid profiles by reducing total cholesterol and LDL (bad) cholesterol levels, which is beneficial for heart health.
+- Cholesterol Levels: Fenugreek may also help improve lipid profiles by reducing total

-- Weight Management: Some studies suggest that fenugreek can aid in weight management by reducing appetite and enhancing feelings of fullness.
+- Weight Management: Some studies suggest that fenugreek can aid in weight management by

 Incorporating Fenugreek into Your Diet

 Adding fenugreek to your diet can be a simple yet effective way to support blood sugar balance.
-Here are some practical ways to incorporate fenugreek into your daily routine:
+Here are some

 01. Fenugreek Seeds: